 Hey!
-I’m Olivia (she/her), a third year astronomy graduate student at UT Austin.
-My research focuses on extreme distant galaxies, specifically the formation and evolution of massive galaxies in the first few billion years of the universe.
+I’m Olivia (she/her), an NSF fellow and final year PhD candidate at UT Austin.
+I am a galaxy observer, and my research focuses specifically on massive galaxies and their role within galaxy evolution in the first half of cosmic time.
 I graduated from Smith College in May 2020 with degrees in Astronomy and Physics and a concentration in Climate Change.

 BA in Astronomy & Physics, 2020